animatlabs/animatlabs.github.io/_posts/2026-01-26-workflow-forge-2-performance-unleashed.md

 *"Your internal benchmarks look great, but how does WorkflowForge actually compare to other popular alternatives?"*

 Fair question.
 Internal metrics only tell half the story.
-So for version 2.0, I ran head-to-head benchmarks against the two most popular workflow frameworks in .NET—with BenchmarkDotNet, 50 iterations per scenario, and full transparency on methodology.
+So for version 2.0, I ran head-to-head benchmarks against the two most popular workflow frameworks in .NET, with BenchmarkDotNet, 50 iterations per scenario, and full transparency on methodology.

+Honestly, I was curious whether the gap would shrink once I stopped cherry-picking scenarios.

 The short answer: WorkflowForge operates in microseconds while the alternatives work in milliseconds.
 The gap widens as complexity increases.
+Not even close on the heavy cases.

 Let me show you the numbers.